cpinitiative/usaco-guide/content/5_Gold/Cyc.md

 ---
 id: cyc
-title: Cycle Detection & Functional Graphs
+title: Cycle Detection
 author: Siyong Huang
 prerequisites:
  -
      - Silver - Functional Graphs
  -
      - Gold - Breadth First Search
-description: A *cycle* is a non-empty path of distinct edges that start and end at the same node. (what about distinct vertices?)
+description: A simple cycle is a non-empty path of distinct edges that start and end at the same vertex such that no vertex appears more than once.
+Describes how to detect cycles in both directed and undirected graphs.
 ---

 *Cycle detection* determines properties of cycles in a directed or undirected graph, such as whether each node of the graph is part of a cycle or just checking whether a cycle exists.

-A related topic is **strongly connected components**, a platinum level concept.

 ## Undirected Graphs